Cost of living help hub

 Winter Fuel Payment – This is a payment for older people of between £100 and £300 to help you pay your heating bills.

 Cold Weather Payment – This is an extra payment where there is a spell of very cold weather.
+Cold Weather Payments has now increased to an extra £25 a week.

 Additionally, for those struggling to pay energy debts, grants are available to help.
 Contact your energy supplier directly to find out more or read the Citizens Advice information on grants and benefits to help you pay your energy bills.
 If your energy supplier does not provide a grant scheme you can apply to the British Gas Energy Trust for help.
 These grants are available to everyone whether you are a British Gas Customer or not.
 To check if you are eligible use the following link: Grants Available – British Gas Energy Trust